By Mudra Oct. 19, 2018

 From Smriti Irani to Kareena Kapoor, there’s no greater irony than successful women in the public eye shying away from the word “feminism” as if it were something toxic.
 To say you believe in equality but aren’t a feminist is like ordering Jain chicken – it may make sense to you, but it defies logic.

-ast week, at the peak of India’s #MeToo movement, Union Minister Smriti Irani gave a fairly confusing statement to the media.
+Last year, at the peak of India’s #MeToo movement, Union Minister Smriti Irani gave a fairly confusing statement to the media.
 “I’m not a feminist,” she said, “because considering yourself human is not a sign of feminism but a sign of humanity.
 Don’t bind anybody in nomenclatures.
 Nomenclatures are acceptable internationally.
 But in my country, don’t call me feminist just because I respect women.”

 Four short sentences, so many contradictions.
 First, the separation of humanity and feminism.
 Second, the irony of a politician resisting “nomenclatures”.
 And finally, a successful woman politician’s refusal to accept feminism as a label.
-She’s not the only one though: Earlier this year when Kareena Kapoor was asked if she’s a feminist, she said, “I believe in equality.
+She’s not the only one though: Earlier that year when Kareena Kapoor was asked if she’s a feminist, she said, “I believe in equality.
 I am not a feminist, I am a woman” as if to say that in the Venn diagram of life, women who believe in equality and feminists are two separate circles with no overlap.

 There’s no greater irony than successful women in the public eye shying away from the “feminism” tag as if it were something toxic.
 In an interview, Amy Poehler said “…when people don’t identify as feminists it’s like saying, ‘I like cars, I think they’re great, I use one every day, it gets me from place to place but I’m not gonna go on record and say cars are good.’”
 It’s amazing that a movement that has made so much difference to our lives – the movement, in fact, to which we owe our education, careers, and rights – is considered too “loaded” for some to identify with.
 To say you believe in equality but aren’t a feminist is like ordering Jain chicken – it may make sense to you, but it defies logic and it confuses everyone at the table.